yyefet/tokenized-real-estate/README.md

 * Rental Income will be distributed

 # Get Started
-Since this is just a concept for the moment, *we URGE everyone interested to WATCH this repo*.
+Since this is just a concept for the moment, *we URGE everyone interested to STAR and WATCH this repo*.
 Once we hit 100+ watchers, we will start initiate the process of finding attractive properties.